NativeYogurt/ApplyMate/README.md

 ### Login

-.apply(Me) needs to track your profile in order to learn about you, so start by signing up or logging in using Github.
+.apply(me) needs to track your profile in order to learn about you, so start by signing up or logging in using Github.

 Contact us if you have any questions!